Autosomal Recessive Hypophosphatemic Rickets Type 2 (ARHR2)

 Bone pain – Bone pain as a result of ARHR2 can be very severe, and pain relief may be required.
 You should consult your doctor to find out what pain medication and dose would be best for your child.
 If your child is treated for ARHR2 with regular medication, the bone pain may be eliminated.
-In cases where pain isn’t eliminated, or returns as patient gets older, pain management may be necessary and even essential.
+In cases where the pain isn’t eliminated or returns as the patient gets older, pain management may be necessary and even essential.
 Pain in the bones, joints, hips, and neck may be experienced even with satisfactory blood test results.

 Fatigue – Rest may be required to relieve aching, pain, and tiredness.
 Gentle exercises (e.g. swimming, pilates, aqua aerobics, walking, etc.) can help to relieve aches and pains and avoid stiffness.

 Dental issues – Over-retained primary teeth, infraocclusion, submerging of previously erupted teeth, increased cementum, and other dental abnormalities are possible effects of ARHR2.
 Patients with ARHR2 should visit the dentist regularly to ensure their teeth remain healthy.